 Change the display settings by going to Menu > Basic Settings > Display.
 In there, you can modify the settings for your Backlit level, Contrast, Wallpaper, and Screensaver.

-Change the sound settings by going to Menu > Basic Settings > Sound.
+You can change the default ringtone and other sound settings by going to Menu > Basic Settings > Sound.